-- 8.9.4 We will ensure that the needs of children who may have/have sexually harmed others will be considered separately from the needs of those who have/may have been subject to sexual harm.
+- 15.3 Children who may have/have sexually harmed others will be considered separately from the needs of those who have/may have been subject to sexual harm.
 Children who have/may have sexually harmed others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment management plan (RAMP).
 Where appropriate there must be a coordinated multi-agency approach to risk assessment which will include involvement of parent/carers, social care, health, police and youth justice (where appropriate).
-From a best practice perspective the RAMP should be independently chaired.
-Further support and advice on AIM Checklists and/or undertaking a RAMP can be obtained from the Education Safeguarding Team. - 8.9.5 We will ensure that all children who may have/has been sexually harmed will be taken seriously and that they will be supported and kept safe. - 8.9.6 In cases where allegations of sexual violence and/or harassment are found to be unsubstantiated, unfounded, false or malicious, the DSL will consider whether the child or person who has made the allegation is in need of support or may have been abused by someone else.
-In cases where the report is found to be deliberately invented or malicious the school will consider whether it is appropriate to take any disciplinary action in keeping with the school's behaviour management policy. - 8.9.7 Where child exploitation (ie; criminal, sexual, trafficking, modern day slavery etc..), or the risk of it, is suspected, frontline practitioners must notify the designated member of staff for child protection, in line with the child protection policy reporting systems. - 8.9.8 The DSL must complete the child exploitation response checklist for partners (see Appendix 7) and refer to the table at the end of the tool to help decide how to proceed.
+Further support and advice on AIM Checklists and/or undertaking a RAMP can be obtained from the Education Safeguarding Team. - 15.4 We will ensure that all children who may have/has been sexually harmed will be taken seriously and that they will be supported and kept safe.
+Where appropriate support plans will be put in place for children subjected to sexual harm. - 15.5 In cases where allegations of sexual violence and/or harassment are found to be unsubstantiated, unfounded, false or malicious, the DSL will consider whether the child or person who has made the allegation is in need of support or may have been abused by someone else.
+In cases where the report is found to be deliberately invented or malicious the school will consider whether it is appropriate to take any disciplinary action in keeping with the school's behaviour management policy. - 15.6 Where child exploitation (ie; criminal, sexual, trafficking, modern day slavery etc..), or the risk of it, is suspected, frontline practitioners must notify the designated member of staff for child protection, in line with the child protection policy reporting systems. - 15.7 The DSL must complete the child exploitation response checklist for partners (see Appendix 7) and refer to the table at the end of the tool to help decide how to proceed.
 A copy of the completed tool must be kept in the child's child protection records for future reference.
 The DSL can also refer a pupil to the monthly Multi-agency Child Exploitation (MACE) meeting (see Appendix 8) if it is felt that the criteria for referral is met and a discussion is warranted, information should be emailed to chs.mace@leeds.gov.uk.
 Information provided should include: name; date of birth; what the risks are; what has been put in place to lessen the risk; and the plan that the child is subject to.
-Referrals will be triaged and if selected, the social worker, team manager or other relevant practitioner involved will be invited to attend the MACE meeting for a short discussion. - 8.9.9 If the child /young person already has an allocated social worker, the DSL must contact them (or their team manager) to discuss any concerns about child exploitation.
-Where children may currently be looked after or previously looked after the DSL should also notify the Designated Teacher for children looked after. - 8.9.10 A copy of the child exploitation risk identification tool for partners (see Appendix 7) for partners can be obtained from the LSCP Website:
+Referrals will be triaged and if selected, the social worker, team manager or other relevant practitioner involved will be invited to attend the MACE meeting for a short discussion. - 15.8 If the child /young person already has an allocated social worker, the DSL must contact them (or their team manager) to discuss any concerns about child exploitation.
+Where children may currently be looked after or previously looked after the DSL should also notify the Designated Teacher for children looked after. - 15.9 A copy of the child exploitation risk identification tool for partners (see Appendix 7) can be obtained from the LSCP Website. - 15.10We will ensure the school works in partnership with parents / carers and other agencies as appropriate.
+This includes facilitating return to home interviews as requested.